iltuoconsulenteit/DocCropper/README.md

 All project changes are documented in [UPDATES.md](UPDATES.md).
 Run `python scripts/generate_updates.py` to rebuild this file from the Git commit history so dates stay in sync with actual commits.
 The in-app **Updates** menu loads this file so users can review past changes, and the most recent entry appears on the home screen when no documents are loaded.

+Configuration variables, environment files, and the `settings.json` options are detailed in [CONFIGURATION.md](CONFIGURATION.md).

 ---

 ## ✨ Key Features